alinajibpour/Stratified-Regression-In-Target-Encoding/README.md

 **Overview**

-This repository contains experimental code for evaluating the effectiveness of categorical feature encoding techniques namely, **Target Encoding** and **GLMM Encoding** within a supervised learning framework using **scikit-learn**-compatible models
+This repository contains experimental code for evaluating the effectiveness of applying stratified cross-validation in target encoding while using categorical feature encoding techniques namely, **Target Encoding** and **GLMM Encoding** within a supervised learning framework using **scikit-learn**-compatible models.